 Sadly, post secondary education is poorly equipped to educate students for this new reality.
 While students can develop good research, communication, and problem-solving skills through their education, the curriculum cannot be written quickly enough to keep up with industry relevant applications.
 An industry veteran will lose skill relevance quickly if they stop practicing.
 It is not the fault of Universities or Colleges, nor the instructors, but the structural differences between the educational institution and the market.

 What can be done?
 It is my opinion that skill quality and diversity will gain more favour over time.
 Multiple years of experience performing a task that can be learned in a few months represents a lost opportunity.
 Take an automobile mechanic that spent four years changing tires and very little else.
-While extremely proficient at this task, if a machine can perform the same role, the mechanic has little else to fall back onto, representing both a loss for the individual as well as the employer.
+While extremely proficient at this task, if a machine can perform the same role, the mechanic has little else to fall back on, representing both a loss for the individual as well as the employer.
 Now consider white collar roles: numerous administrative tasks are the equivalent of a mechanic changing tires.
 Learning new skills is the educational equivalent of paying down technical debt in a development project.
 If a market change renders a skill obsolete both the employee and the employer must react to a reskilling need.
 Failing to do so would result in a higher price to pay tomorrow, than if reskilling and learning was part of a regular practice.

 There are numerous ways to gain new skills: all it takes is internet access and some motivation.
 Online courses are far more responsive to market changes, and endless instructional videos on nearly any topic can be found, and forums offer great troubleshooting resources.
 Likewise, the internet has enabled communities of practice to find each other.
 Whether you are a strategy/data nut like me, an office administrator, project lead, operations manager, or need help with knitting short rows to shape the perfect sock heel, one can easily find others with similar interest to learn from.

 The knowledge economy demands a professional learner.
 Thanks to automation, more work will shift toward creative tasks and we will be faced with situations where the solution or road ahead is unknown.
 Being able to quickly gain proficiency in a new area will be invaluable.
 Likewise, mastery is fleeting as by the time a task can be mastered, its market relevance might be fading.
 Curiosity is essential, but not everyone in their current role can pursue learning tasks.
 This is where I suggest baking in learning opportunities into your hobbies through passion projects.
-Find a problem that you do not know the exact solution and start tackling it.
+Find a problem that you do not know the exact solution and to start tackling it.
 Once the problem is solved, move onto the next, or solve it again using a different approach.
 Examples could be using low code applications to task grocery needs at home, sending reminders for approvals at the office, or a checklist/approval request for employees entering the workspace safely during this pandemic.